cleberzumba/computer-science-fundamentals/data-structures-algorithms/algorithms/computational-complexity.md

 - That's why ML uses **approximations** (gradient descent, random forests) instead of optimal solutions
 - Training LLMs involves complex time × memory trade-offs

-**International interviews:**
-- Top companies test complexity analysis in almost every technical interview
-- Knowing how to classify problems separates a good candidate from an exceptional one

 ---

 ## Tools of the field